sjmignot/dogsbody/content/posts/an-elephant-sitting-still.md

 The central question is why do all these characters feel a need to exteriorize their anguish into blame: a pattern that continues on and on, into perpetual redirection and resolves nothing.
 I considered a few possible explanations: a redirection.

 I was also curious what this meant for a culture that is "collectivist".
 Putting aside the fact that individualism and collectivism are too all emcompasing to mean much, the idea of blame seems antithetical to community (beyond scapegoating).

+///Footnotes Go Here///
+[^1]: 1\.
+Justin Chang, *Review: ‘An Elephant Sitting Still,’ Hu Bo’s first and last feature, is a haunting dispatch from northern China*, LA Times.